enzodiaz25/The-7-Tasks/README.md

 ## Third challenge: Flight booker

 The task is to build a combobox that allows you to select a flight type (one-way flight or return flight) and enter the date for it in a text input.
 The date must follow the format dd.mm.yyyy and the return date input should only be available if the flight type is a return flight.
+Finally, an alert with the chosen flight type and date/s must be shown when clicked in a "Book" button.

 ## Fourth challenge: Timer (soon)